 The Ultimate Secret To Tone Your Legs?

 This is a secret that everyone knows.
-There’s no easy way to tone your legs.
+There’s no easy way to tone your hips and thighs.
 It requires commitment, focus and hard work.

 The reward is exhilarating- a toned body, better health and a better sense of self and confidence.
 When it comes to legs, one of the issues we need to contend with is cellulite.